 So now comes that awkward part where we talk about price.
 At the moment we are breaking it down like this:

 $1000 per day (up to 4 separate talks, and we'll also be happy to have a round-table with book clubs or creative writing groups at lunchtime).
-If you book the full day with us, we will also include 10 copies of MY LADY JANE for your school free of charge.
+If you book the full day with us, we will also include 10 copies of our books (MY LADY JANE, MY PLAIN JANE, and/or copies of Cynthia Hand, Brodi Ashton, or Jodi Meadows titles of your choice) for your school free of charge.

 $550 per half day (2 talks plus round-table meeting)

 $350 per single, 60 minute visit.

 $150 for GoogleChat (Skype) visits, 60-90 minutes.